 The Today Page uses US spellings, such as color and organization, except in quotations containing UK spellings.
 The punctuation also follows American custom, for the most part.
 An exception is the placement of quotation marks (inverted commas): inside any marks of punctuation that do not belong to the quotation.
 The date format conforms to usage in most parts of the English-speaking world: day-month-year, not month-day-year as in the United States or year-month-day as here in Japan.
 The aim in all these choices, as in the choice of GMT for the delimitation of the day, is to adopt globally convenient practices rather than maintain cultural consistency.

 Proprietorship and copyright

-The Today Page is the property of David Mayo, who teaches in the Department of English, Fukuoka Jo Gakuin University Junior College, Fukuoka, Japan.
+The Today Page is the property of a retired teacher of English as a Foreign Language in Fukuoka, Japan.
 Unless otherwise attributed, all contents are the work of the site owner.
 If you reproduce any part of them, please make attribution to The Today Page, including the URL (www.todaypage.org).
 Please direct inquiries to email@example.com.